Skip to main content

 Why were the bee removal attempts unseccessful and why did the bees always come back to this house?
 The reason is this, the void was left vacant after the comb was removed.
 Also, the cracks the bees were accessing to get in were not sealed properly.
 Honey bees have a wonderful sense of smell and can easily find where an old hive has been in the past.
 If the old home was left “vacant” a new batch of bees will most certainly move in.
 What Southeast Bee Removal does is this: we fill the void with fiberglass insulation which leaves no space for the bees to build another hive.
 There just isn’t room.
 We also make sure the cracks and gaps are sealed.
 With houses that have had honey bee problems in the past it is a good idea to check for gaps and cracks every few years, because the wood can rot and things can shift.

 Inexperienced beekeepers and some pest control companies may think the job is done if the bees and comb are removed or the bees just killed.
 This is not the case.
 Sealing the area where the bee hive was at, is just as important as removing the bees.
 Keep this in mind, when hiring a bee removal company to remove bees from your home.
-Ask questions to find out exactly what services will be performed.
+Ask questions to find out exactly what services will be performed and don’t forget to check the reviews.

 Another section of the porch roof that had bees and comb in it.
 The comb extended about 6 feet back total from the bees’ entry point.